Stateful Behaviour

 var gamePauseComposer = new StateGraphComposer(gamePauseState);

-// Note that the first added child is the default one!
+// The first child added is the default one!

 gameComposer.AddNode(gamePlayComposer);